I have had a lifelong passion for reading and writing and graduated with a bachelor's in English literature.

 - Hyperbole: A figure of speech involving obvious and intentional exaggeration that is not meant to be taken literally.

-- Irony: A contrast between what is said and what is meant, as well as between what happens and what is expected to happen.
+- Irony: A contrast between what is said and what is meant and between what happens and what is expected to happen.

 - Metaphor: A comparison between two things that are not alike, without using "like" or "as."